 Fantastic service, from the start of the process, site visit, planning and setting out the works needed, Zoe gave us all the help and support we needed.
 Sam, Josh and Archie did a first class install and were always considerate and happy to explain anything we didn't understand, James and the other electricians, Elliot who took us through how the system works and Aaron who oversaw the whole project - all did a great job and we would certainly recommend them for any Air source installation.

 Mike Adams 23 May 2022

 We are now oil free.
 We had an AHSP fitted by CEG in Nov 2021 and have been very happy with the result, my wife declaring that she has been warm during the winter for the first time!
 In contrast to the many "cowboy" outfits around, CEG staff acted professionally at all times, including during the surveying, costing and plumbing work.
 It was a major job, so not without any problems (eg the original pump was unavailable at the last minute, there were a couple of leaks at the end of the job), but each time these issues were dealt with in a straightforward fashion that put the customer first.
 Thanks CEG!

 Stunning Cotswold cottage installs Air Source Heat Pump to cover full heating and hot water demand and reduce carbon footprint.

-Detached property benefits from low carbon heating transformation
+Detached property benefits from low carbon heating and solar PV transformation

 Beautiful grade 2 listed building installs 2 x ASHP units to cover full heating and hot water requirement.